ppmim/PAPI4K/docs/data.rst

  ..
 Note:: Currently PAPI is **not working** with non-integrated individual files of an
     exposition.
-In case you are interested in no-integrated files and wish to reduce the data with PAPI, you should use SEF of MEF non-integrated FITS-cube mode.
+In case you are interested in no-integrated files and wish to reduce the data with PAPI, you should use SEF or MEF non-integrated FITS-cube mode.

 |